2022 Inflation Reduction Act tax credits: What small business owners need to know in 2024

 Increase in small business payroll tax credit for increasing research activities

 This credit will be especially useful to some small businesses’ payroll taxes.
-The current tax law allows qualifying small businesses (less than 5 years old and less than $5 million in gross receipts) to use up to $250,000 of the research credit towards their social security payroll tax liability.
-The new updated version allows these small businesses to use an additional $250,000 of research credit towards their Medicare tax liability.
+The prior tax law allows qualifying small businesses (less than 5 years old and less than $5 million in gross receipts) to use up to $250,000 of the research credit towards their Social Security payroll tax liability.
+The new updated version allows these small businesses to use up to $500,000, first applying up to $250,00 against social security payroll tax liability and an additional $250,000 of research credit towards their Medicare tax liability.
 If your small business hasn’t had enough income tax liability in the past to fully utilize the research credit, that may change now with the new tax policy.

 New Energy Efficient Home Credit